Views

 Learn more about views within Budibase

-When you create a View within Budibase, it presents you with all the data from its linked Table.
+When you create a View within Budibase, it presents you with all the data from its linked table.
 This provides you with a canvas to manipulate your data without changing the data within the original table.
 This is crucial, as it protects your original data.
 It also allows you to create:

 1. Filters

-2. Groups
+2. Sort

 How to create a new view